 Your customers pay for clothing directly through LuLaRoe’s payment system.
 The company takes out the credit card processing fee and sales tax.
 The commission is then automatically deposited into your checking account.
 It usually takes about 2-3 days for the funds to process and become available in your checking account.
 You’ll be paid daily, for all transactions that day (instead of being paid after each individual transaction).
 Bonuses from other sellers on your team are paid by check once per month.

 A website is a must.
 Creating an e-commerce website is an investment in time and money, but it will pay dividends down the line as your business expands.
 Social media is also a key component to LuLaRoe success.
 It’s not uncommon for high-achieving consultants to create daily posts with text, images, and video on Facebook, YouTube, Periscope, and other social media platforms to advertise the pieces in their inventory.

-Many sellers also invest in business cards and flyers that they pass out at their children’s schools, in stores, at events, and anywhere else where they can potentially gain new customers
+You may also choose to invest in business cards and flyers to pass out at your children’s schools, in stores, at events, and anywhere else you can potentially gain new customers.

 Many women are making tens of thousands of dollars a month selling the wildly popular LuLaRoe clothing lines from their homes.
 According to Business Insider, one consultant earns $34,000 a month selling LuLaRoe.
 She claims that many of her friends earn as much as $20,000 a month in bonuses from the company.

 The same article details the experiences of another consultant who claims to sell as many as 1,000 pieces of clothing each month.
 The mother of two continues to work at her full-time job at the Department of Defense.
 Her husband, on the other hand, quit his job at the same agency in order to focus on LuLaRoe full time.
 While these stories may be outliers rather than a representative average, there’s no doubt that many sellers have had incredible success as LuLaRoe consultants.